-Lorraine Hariton was sworn in as the State Department’s Special Representative for Commercial and Business Affairs on September 14, 2009.
+Lorraine Hariton was sworn in as the State Department’s Special Representative for Commercial and Business Affairs (CBA) on September 14, 2009.
 Her experience in innovation and entrepreneurship provides a unique perspective in addressing our global economic growth challenges.
-She is responsible for State Department outreach to the business community and commercial advocacy efforts.
+She is responsible for U.S. State Department outreach to the business community and commercial advocacy efforts.
 She works with the business community worldwide to ensure that commercial diplomacy efforts support U.S. foreign policy objectives.

 During her tenure, CBA has expanded cooperation and coordination with other trade promotion agencies and U.S. diplomatic posts overseas to support U.S. exporters and business interests in support of the President's National Export Initiative.

 In her first year with CBA, Hariton oversaw the launch of the Global Entrepreneurship Program (GEP), a U.S. State Department-led effort to promote and spur entrepreneurship around the world leveraging private sector partners.
 She has been instrumental in successful undertakings as the Palestinian Information Technology Initiative (PITI) and she chairs the U.S. delegation to the U.S-Russia Innovation Working Group under the bilateral commission, the Mexico-US Entrepreneurship and Innovation Council (MUSEIC) and the US-Japan Innovation Council.
 She also played a leadership role in the APEC Women and the Economy Summit in San Francisco in 2011 and the formation of the Secretary’s Council for International Women’s Business Leadership.